In this guide, we will walk your through creating an HLA (High Level Analyzer) extension, however, the process is identical for other types.

 6. You should now see your new extension listed as 'Local' in the software.

-Use your High Level Analyzer
+Using a High Level Analyzer Extension

 1. To test the new Sample HLA, capture any protocol data for one of the supported analyzers, and add the appropriate protocol analyzer.
 We've provided an I2C capture below in case you don't have a protocol data recording available.